ib-ruby/ib-ruby/README.md

 # ib-ruby

 Ruby Implementation of the Interactive Brokers Trader Workstation (TWS) API v.965-967.
+This Branch features the »old« API-Protocol, used via ports 4001 and 7496 It can be used as Rails-Engine and supports storing of Data from the TWS in a SQL Database

 Copyright (C) 2006-2018 Paul Legato, Wes Devauld, Ar Vicco and Hartmut Bischoff.